Josh Smith Memorial Sustainability Award

 Joshua A. Smith was a one-time University of Louisville student who later pursued a career in the culinary arts.
 Happiest when creating something of value for others, he dedicated considerable time and effort to volunteering with the University's community composting project, helping turn food waste into rich, organic fertilizer to support another cycle of growth.

-A $250 cash prize and a personalized plaque will be presented to the selected recipient at the University’s Farm-to-Table Dinner each fall.
+A $250 cash prize and a personalized plaque is presented to the selected recipient, often at the University’s Farm-to-Table Dinner during UofL Sustainability Week each October.

-Nominations are due by noon on September 15th via email to the UofL Sustainability Engagement Committee Chair, Dr. Brian Barnes, at email@example.com.
+Nominations are due by October 1st via email to the UofL Sustainability Engagement Committee Chair, Dr. Brian Barnes, at email@example.com.
 In your email, please provide the nominee’s name and contact information and explain clearly:

 - What the project is and how it is connected to sustainability efforts at UofL,